Ph.D. Computation and Neural Systems, California Institute of Technology (’07)

 - Synthetic Biology

-The Schulman group designs intelligent materials and devices using techniques from DNA nanotechnology.
-The goal of the group is to understand how to build complex chemical systems for autonomous self-assembly, pattern formation, and detection and response.
+Schulman and her research group seek to understand how to build complex chemical systems for autonomous self-assembly, pattern formation, and detection and response.
 Major themes include self-assembly of active molecular structures and complex metamorphosis, environmentally adaptive self-assembly, and intelligent surface interactions.
 DNA nanotechnology enables the design of complex molecular self-assembly processes involving hundreds of different species that produce structures with virtually arbitrary features at the nanoscale.
-The Schulman group develops these techniques and uses them to produce structures that can be used to develop new assays and therapeutics for biologists, molecular assembly lines, and templates for molecular circuits.
-Another major direction of the group is the development of DNA-based materials in which we use molecular logic to produce and respond to chemical gradients and program precise physical motion in soft materials.
+Schulman’s group develops these techniques and uses them to produce structures that can be used to develop new assays and therapeutics for biologists, smart materials for cell culture and drug delivery, and self-assembling molecular circuits.
+Another major direction is the development of autonomous soft micro-robots powered and controlled by biochemical reactions.